-9. The reporting accountants should obtain written acknowledgement from the directors of their responsibility for the historical financial information (see paragraphs 62-68).
+8. The reporting accountants should obtain written acknowledgement from the directors of their responsibility for the Historical Financial Information (see paragraphs 61-67).

-- 10. The directors are responsible for the preparation of Historical Financial Information which gives for the purpose of the accountants' report a true and fair view for inclusion in investment circulars. - 11.
+- The directors are responsible for the preparation of the Historical Financial Information which gives for the purposes of the accountants' report a true and fair view for inclusion in investment circulars. - 10.
 Historical Financial Information is based on the records of the entity for the periods reported on.
 These records reflect the representations and intentions of the management.
-Matters such as the selection of accounting policies, accounting estimates and valuation judgements form part of the responsibilities of management in compiling a record of its stewardship. - 12.
+Matters such as the selection of accounting policies, accounting estimates and valuation judgements form part of the responsibilities of management in compiling a record of its stewardship. - 11.
 It is the reporting accountants' responsibility to form an opinion on the Historical Financial Information and to issue an accountants' report setting out that opinion.
-The accountants' report should state clearly that the Historical Financial Information (as set out on the relevant pages) forms an integral part of the accountants' report received from the reporting accountants for incorporation in the Investment Circular.
+The accountants' report should state clearly that the Historical Financial Information (as set out on the relevant pages) forms an integral part of the accountants' report received from the reporting accountants for incorporation in the investment circular.